Learn how to save a life from an opioid overdose.

 What is “REVIVE!”?

 REVIVE! is the Opioid Overdose and Naloxone Education (OONE) program for the Commonwealth of Virginia.
-Currently REVIVE! provides training on how to recognize and respond to an opioid overdose emergency with the administration of naloxone (Narcan ®).
+REVIVE! provides training on how to recognize and respond to an opioid overdose emergency using naloxone.

 REVIVE! offers two types of trainings: